KALW News' Summer Journalism Program

 - Helping with administrative and production duties in our newsroom

-We’re looking for candidates that:
+We’re looking for candidates who:

 - Have demonstrable experience interviewing, field recording, writing for radio, and digitally editing audio